Top 8 Enterprise Video Platforms for 2022

 Reviewer Says: “The workflow around the various platform products is very mature and well integrated.”

-Vidyard’s EVP was created with marketers in mind.
+Vidyard’s EVP was created with marketers in mind, being sale-driven.
 The platform is equipped with all the tools and information required to increase audience engagement, drive prospects through the sales process, and assess the true ROI of videos.
 It makes it simple to create and distribute personalized videos at every point of the sales cycle, from prospecting to proposals.
 Vidyard easily integrates with commonly used sales and marketing tools such as Salesforce, Marketo, and Pardot.

 Pros: